Queen Elizabeth NP

 NNF began working in Kasenyi village in 2022 and Hamukungu village in 2024, with the goal of building capacity for a more successful coexistence between humans and wildlife.
 We are focusing on traditional practices and behaviors that can adapt to the pressures of an ever-changing environment.

 It is NNF’s mission to reconcile the needs of people with the protection of wild spaces.
-Through leadership, mentoring, education and empowerment, we are re-writing the story of community conservation.
+Through efficient stoves, community nature centers and conservation competitions, we hope to empower the people of QENP and spark a new conservation story.

 Together, YOU, our team and the people of Uganda can make sure this paradise is never lost.